Updated 7 August 2013

 - Veterinary surgeons and veterinary nurses should ensure processes are in place to ensure that professional staff for whom they are responsible are registered, for example, by inspecting the original RCVS certificate of membership and checking with the RCVS.

-- Veterinary surgeons and veterinary nurses when supervising veterinary nurses undertaking Schedule 3 procedures, should confirm that their names are currently on the List of Veterinary Nurses (which incorporates the Register of Veterinary Nurses) maintained by the RCVS and have not been removed from the Register of Veterinary Nurses by direction of the RVN Disciplinary Committee.
+- Veterinary surgeons and veterinary nurses when supervising veterinary nurses undertaking Schedule 3 procedures, should confirm that their names are currently on the List of Veterinary Nurses (which incorporates the Register of Veterinary Nurses) maintained by the RCVS and have not been suspended or removed from the Register of Veterinary Nurses by direction of the RVN Disciplinary Committee.

 - Veterinary surgeons and veterinary nurses should ensure support staff for whom they are responsible are competent, courteous and properly trained.
 They should ensure support staff are instructed to maintain client confidentiality and to discharge animals only on the instructions of the duty veterinary surgeon; and, do not suggest a diagnosis or give a clinical opinion.
 Support staff should be advised to pass on any request for urgent attention to a veterinary surgeon and be trained to recognise those occasions when it is necessary for a client to speak directly to a veterinary surgeon.